idaholab/moose/python/MooseDocs/test/content/extensions/content.md

 ## Next/Previous Buttons with Page Titles

-These buttons use the destination page's title as their text.
+The following buttons were configured to link to those pages which appear before and after this one on the [main index page](/) and to use those page's title as their text.

 !content previous destination=materialicon.md use_title=True